Woolfords, Auchengray and Tarbrax Improvement Foundation (WAT IF?)

 Origins

-The WAT IF?
-Trust was established as a Scottish Charitable Incorporated Organisation (SCIO) on 28 November 2012.
+WAT IF? was established as a Scottish Charitable Incorporated Organisation (SCIO) on 28 November 2012.

 Governance

 Membership is open to anyone above the age of 16 in the WAT IF? area.
 Associate membership is open to any group or corporate body operating within the area of benefit.
-The board consists of up to 9 Elected Charity Trustees.
-There is also a management team which consists of 2 Trustees, 2 Members and the Development Officer, who manage day to day admin and project management and report 6 times a year to the Board of Trustees.
+The board consists of up to 11 Elected Charity Trustees.
+There is also a staff team consisting of a full time Development Manager and part time staff including a Project Officer, Finance & Administration Officer and two Shop Coordinators.

 Community Links